 To allow flexibility, configurations need to be modified on either a temporary or permanent basis.

 X.25 for OpenVMS provides a number of methods to modify an existing configuration.
-These methods are detailed in Chapter 10.
+These methods are detailed in Chapter 10, "Modifying the Configuration".

 1.4.
 Obtaining Help